ENTRY6 March 2026

 • The course has over 2400 metres of vertical ascent and descent.
 Its not a turn your brain off track, its varied, narrow in places, rocky and undulating.
 It is relatively unmarked getting from the Hunter Valley to the start of the river crossing.
 There are also lots of fast open sections of 4×4 track, so something for everyone.

 • This is the start of the 4×4 track.
 Ride for 6 km and pass through the Kidds Bush Recreational Reserve.
-Kidds Bush is the start of the 95km Classic ride.
+Kidds Bush is the start of the 95km Classic ride and is the same course at this point for the Epic riders.

-Read below to continue with the Epic course description…
+• Read below to continue with the course description…

 CLASSIC 95km